Spirituality and society

 'A rational and scientific formula of the vitalistic and materialistic human being and its life, a search for a perfected economic society and the democratic cultus of the average man are all that the modern mind presents us in this crisis as a light for its solution', (Sri Aurobindo, Life Divine II, 28)

-Psychology has therefore published a System Justification Theory .
+Psychology has therefore also published a system justification theory .

 Our modern culture is based on the principle of concurrence.
-Man has inherited this behaviour from the animal kingdom where it is a neccessity to survive.
+Man has inherited this behaviour from the animal kingdom, where it is a neccessity to survive, but it is also the inherent egoistic basis of his nature.

-In the no so industrialised underdeveloped countries with their explosion of population people mostly have to work under incredible conditions and earn just as much as to survive and therefore the moral degrades.
+In the not so industrialized countries with their uncontrollable explosion of population people mostly have to work under incredible conditions and earn just as much as to survive and therefore the moral degrades further.

-A society without ethic rules is the basis for irresponsibleness and consciencelotness.
-On the other hand have tolerance and moral never been a principle of very simple or of primitive people who love the primitive and natural things of live, independent of their position in society.
+A society without ethic rules is the basis for irresponsibleness and conscience-lotness.
+On the other hand have tolerance and moral never been principles of very simple or of primitive people, who love the primitive and natural things of live, independent of their position in society.

-The forces of the animal-kingdom are still an important and omnipresent factor in daily life, and man must first leave these roots behind before true relationships are possible.
+The subconscious forces and drives of the animal-kingdom are still an important and omnipresent factor in daily life, and man must first leave these roots behind, before true relationships are possible.

-A worldly socialism can not really change these problems, because his basis would be a too human nature with its self-assertion and the various vital and negative forces, which have always lead to corruption and crime.
+A worldly socialism can not really change these problems, because his basis would be the too human nature with its self-assertion and the various vital and negative forces, which earlier or later have always lead to corruption, crime and supression in such societys.

-Similar problems have the democracies with their lack of inner values and free play of forces and the lobbyists.
-Alternatives in form of outer theocracys suppress the vital with bids and rules and cannot lift up the human psyche.
+Similar problems have the democracies with their lack of inner values and allegedly free play of forces and their lobbyists.
+Other alternatives in form of outer theocracys suppress the vital with bids and rules and cannot lift up the human psyche.

-Jesus said clearly : "My next one is who fulfills the will of the divine father", ie. who does not live in the will of his small human ego and his vital forces, and he and the Bible say : "Next love is equivalent to the fulfilment of the ten commandments"(Mark.
+Jesus said clearly : "My next one is who fulfills the will of the divine father", ie. who does not live in the will of his small human ego and his vital forces, and he and the Bible say : "Next - love is equivalent to the fulfilment of the ten commandments"(Mark.
 12,31) - and not only with the fulfilment after the letter.
+But he who loves his neighbor as himself does not have the means to induce him to enter the path "from the swineherd to the father."
+On the other hand, in the apostolic letters, exists the sentence 'do not go to the heathen'!

-In the eastern spirituality it is not so much known because the systems of yoga are mostly a kind of sublte spiritual egoism(work for the karma).
+In the eastern spirituality charity is not so much known, because the systems of yoga are mostly a kind of subtle spiritual egoism(work for the karma).
 The Bhakti-Yoga touches it.

 Words related to compassion in Hinduism are daya, karuna and anukampa, and besides also karunya, ghrina, kripa, and anukrosha.
-Daya is defined by Padma Purana as the virtuous desire to mitigate the sorrow and difficulties of others by putting forth whatever effort necessary.
+The Padma Purana defines Daya as the virtuous desire to mitigate the sorrow and difficulties of others by putting forth whatever effort necessary.
 The Matsya Purana describes daya as the value that treats all living beings as one's own self, wanting the welfare and good of the other living being.
 In the Mahabharata, Indra praises Yudhishthira for his anukrosha for all creatures.
+Taken literally, this also meant supporting the most primitive wishes.

 The psychic roots of the modern global culture with its new possibilities of communication are still the vital forces of the common self, the forces of samsara(maya), in comparison to the spiritual self and the self of Philosophy.

-Many people beleive simpleminded that man controls the highly complex nature, because science has learned to use many laws of the material surface and made step by step formerly unbeleivable technical insights possible.
+Many people beleive simpleminded, that man controls the highly complex nature, because science has detected and learned to use many laws of the material surface and made step by step formerly unbeleivable technical insights possible.

-But besides many temporary successes the results of techniqs were too often the destruction of the environment and the loss of the biological balances and overexploitation of the natural resources - internally and externally.
+But besides many temporary successes the results of techniqs were too often the destruction of the environment and the loss of the biological balances and overexploitation of the natural resources, a plundered and poisoned nature.

-The worldwide overpopulation is only one unsoluble indicator and another consequence of the lack of the safety offered within social systems and of course of the fact that sex is still a big primitive value in most societys.
+The worldwide overpopulation is only one unsoluble indicator and another consequence of the lack of the safety offered within social systems and of course of the fact that sex is still a big primitive value in most societys, who live in a consciousness of the small samsaric self.

 Another modern problem is the international interweaving of world-economy.